Ax-Sch/PRScs_pipeline/README.md

 Base data:
 - The base data set should have a first line containing the header.
 Give a arbitrary name to the phenotype in the config file and spedify the location of the GWAS sum stats file.
-- The header can be renamed according to a renaming-file containing two columns old_name, new_name (tab separated file with header).
-If no renaming should be applied, still specify a renaming file, but just put the header without any additional lines.
+- The header can be renamed according to a renaming-file containing two columns old_name, new_name (tab separated file with header; see example data).
+The following column names are expected: CHR, POS, SNP, A1, A2, BETA, P.
 - Indicate the separator of the columns (e.g. "\t" for tab)
 - Specify if rsids should be added, if so, specify the reference genome that is used in your file.
 - Specify if a column named LOG10P (after renaming) with -log10(P) values should be converted to P-values